meetro2601/NextJS-TypeScript/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+It is advisable to not use your own [API routes] inside getServerSideProps and getStaticProps i.e. for pre-rendering data, if you have Data available with you like here.
+Here I have used it only for Practice purpose.

+Only call External APIs inside getServerSideProps and getStaticProps.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: